Map Worksheet Cross-references.

 If FastExcel can’t find a worksheet calculation sequence with zero forward cross-references it’s probably because the workbook contains circular cross-reference paths.

+The Path Length column shows the number of worksheets involved in the circular path.
 In complex workbooks there may be thousands of unique circular paths.
 FastExcel is designed show you the shorter paths first, and will not attempt to find paths containing more than 6 sheets.